 What recruiters notice no matter what is more simple than you’d think.

 It’s language.
 More specifically, your use of language.

 Recruiters are looking to see key competencies on your resume.
-The way you package these will influence both the recruiter’s perception of you as a worker (which inevitably will affect whether or not you’re called for an interview) and how you fair in comparison to others.
-So how can you use buzzwords to your advantage?
-See below.
+The way you package this will influence both the recruiter’s perception of you as a worker and how you compare to others.
+Inevitably, this has an impact on whether you’re going to get called in for an interview.